With these, the basic watchword is: what were they thinking?

 To their credit, the Luftwaffe leaders were always open to fantastic new ideas and seemingly crazy advances in technology.
 Any air force that would get a flying wing into the air during World War II was thinking far, far ahead.
 Laugh at some of their comically bad rocket planes all you want, their technology is what got the US to the Moon in 1969.

-But sometimes the Nazis just went off on some kind of fantastic voyage of wishful thinking.
-The Nazi Sonic Cannon aka "Thunder Cannon" was a prime example.
+But sometimes the Germans just went off on some kind of fantastic voyage of wishful thinking.
+The German Sonic Cannon aka "Thunder Cannon" was a prime example.
 Remember that scene in "Back to the Future"?
 Yeah, something like that.

 |Oh, it's sound!|